Due to COVID-19 delivery & assembly of orders might get delayed.

 Wondering How to Clean a Leather Sofa?
 Here’s Your Step-By-Step Guide

-When it comes to cleaning leather furniture, there must be a lot of things running through your mind – “what is the best cleaner and conditioner for leather furniture?”
+When it comes to cleaning leather furniture, there must be a lot of things running through your mind – “what is the best way to clean leather sofa?”
 “Is it a good idea to wipe a leather sofa with soap and water?”
 “How does one get rid of the tough stains on leather?”
 “Is there a different way of cleaning different types of leather?”
 “Can one use the same cleaning technique for all types of leather?”

-The answer to all your questions is that you can clean your leather sofa using household products that are already there.
+The answer to all your questions is that you can clean leather sofa at home using household products that are already there.

 Types of Leather